saiful-70/snapshot-server/README.md

 npm start or yarn start
 ```

+- Then server will open to following url [http://localhost:3001](http://localhost:3001).
 - If you want to connect this server with a frontend, you can go through [this repository](https://github.com/saiful-70/snapshot).

 ## Tools